didalgolab/chatgpt-intellij-plugin/README.md

 ## Disclaimers

-This plugin is provided as-is, without any official support or endorsement from OpenAI.
+This plugin is provided as-is, without any official support or endorsement from OpenAI nor any other model providers.
 The author of this plugin shall not be liable for any damages caused by its use.